marco-calautti/data-mining-course/README.md

 These are materials for a twelve-weeks undergraduate course on **Data Mining**, and include two-hour lectures and two-hour practice sessions every week.
 They were developed for third year students of the bachelor degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona.

+* *"It is special to get a glimpse of what it is to be a data scientist for real.
+Something bad is the work required for the practicum, which is a bit too much"* -- a student from the 2021 edition
 * *"I found this subject especially interesting and useful for our future as data scientists.
 The practices were reflecting the theory concepts and were very guided which I really appreciated.
 Also, good point that the datasets were so updated."* -- a student from the 2020 edition
 * *"The learning methodology is excelent and students are given quality materials for learning.
 As a negative point, the workload is excessive"* -- a student from the 2020 edition